Lynn Canyon Park – 617 Acres of Forest

 Lynn Canyon Ecology Centre

-The ecology center has been a part of Lynn Canyon Park for many years and showcases some historical information about the park.
+The ecology center in Lynn Valley has been a part of Lynn Canyon Park for many years and showcases some historical information about the park.
 Be sure to make a visit to the ecology center for some great souvenirs, and to catch one of the popular puppet shows in the theatre.

 Lynn Canyon Park Hours